devopsdays-dk/reveals/sample.md

 - Smaller groups
 - Facilitators (at least on larger groups") to keep track

+---

 # Slack or GitHub

-460K in the bank

-230 particpants last year
-We sell most in april (same month as the conferecen)
+We go for slack if we can get it for free - or we go to GitHub discussions

 ---

+# Status 2024

+- 460K in the bank
+- 230 particpants last year
+- We sell most in april (same month as the conferecen)

 ---
+---

 # Action Points
-Lars: Organize a slack channel for the event
+- Lars: Organize a slack channel for the event
-Janick & Lars: Organiize and plan Open Space
+- Janick & Lars: Organiize and plan Open Space
-Lars: Reach out to keynote speakers
+- Lars: Reach out to keynote speakers
-ttc: Organize the pre-conf dinnner
+- ttc: Organize the pre-conf dinnner

 ---

 # Reach out to keynote speakers!

-Nichole Forsgren (Accelerate)
+- Nichole Forsgren (Accelerate)
-Gene Kim (the wiining organization)
+- Gene Kim (the wiining organization)
-Jez Humble (Accelerate)
+- Jez Humble (Accelerate)

-Camille fornier (Platform Engineering)
+- Camille fornier (Platform Engineering)

-Dave Farley (Continuous Delivery)
+- Dave Farley (Continuous Delivery)
-Jim Coplien (Organizational Patterns)
+- Jim Coplien (Organizational Patterns)
-Ian nowlan (DevOps)
+- Ian nowlan (DevOps)

 Flexible on date - end of april (28<sup>th</sup>-29<sup>th</sup>)....